On algebraic structures of the Hochschild complex: Calabi-Yau DG algebras

 \end{proof}

 We say that a DG algebra $A$ is \emph{compact} if the cohomology $H^*(A)$ is finite dimensional.

 \begin{lemma} A compact homologically smooth DG algebra $A$ has finite dimensional Hochschild cohomology $HH^*(A,A)$. \end{lemma} \begin{proof}By assumption $A$ has finite dimensional cohomology and so does $A^e=A\otimes A^{op}$.
 Now let $P\twoheadrightarrow A$ be a finitely generated DG-projective resolution of $A$-bimodules.
-We have a quasi-isomorphism of complexes $C^*(A,A)\simeq \RHom_{A^{e}} (A,A)\simeq Hom_{A^{e}} (P,P)$, which by Lemma \ref{lem-util} has finite dimensional cohomology. \end{proof}
+We have a quasi-isomorphism of complexes